elephantshrews/ArchiveThrust/README.md

 # ArchiveThrust

 ArchiveThrust allows a user to obtain a maneuver history of satellites.
-It is a command-line application that prompts the user for a satellite identification number (NORAD ID) and their login credentials for Space-Track.
-The program then returns a list of the most recent maneuvers of the selected satellite.
+It is a command-line application that prompts the user for a satellite identification number (NORAD ID).
+The program then returns a plot of the maneuvers of the selected satellite from the previous year.
 These maneuvers are computed by downloading TLE data archives and applying known algorithms to detect such maneuvers.

 # Installation
 This installation guide is specifically tailored for Fedora and Ubuntu; it has not been tested on other systems.
 However, it can be used as a reference or example for other Linux distributions or Windows/MacOS with appropriate adaptations if you wish.
 To install the application, you need to install the external C/Python libraries with the code below.